meilisearch/strapi-plugin-meilisearch/README.md

 (This plugin may work with the older Strapi versions, but these are not tested nor officially supported at this time.)

+**Supported MeiliSearch versions**:

+- MeiliSearch v0.19

+To update MeiliSearch to a more recent version, please follow [this guide](https://docs.meilisearch.com/create/how_to/updating.html#update-to-the-latest-meilisearch-version).

 **Node / NPM versions**:

 - NodeJS >= 12.10 <= 14
 - NPM >= 6.x

 **We recommend always using the latest version of Strapi to start your new projects**.

 ## ⚙️ Development Workflow and Contributing